timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

   Grafana variables.
 You change the values of these variables by using the dashboard's date chooser when viewing your graph.

-If you are new to Grafana, see the
-[Grafana tutorials][grafana-tutorials]
-to get familiar with creating your first dashboard and visualizations before you start.

 ## Create a price/transaction histogram with raw data
 A common histogram for evaluating stock trade data is a price/transaction volume